Data protection privacy notice

 - Brentwood Borough Council does not charge for making a subject access request.
 You are entitled to receive a copy of your personal data within one month of our receipt of your subject access request.

-- The right of rectification, we must correct inaccurate or incomplete data within one month.
+- The right of rectification: we must correct inaccurate or incomplete data within one month

-- The right to erasure.
-You have the right to have your personal data erased and to prevent processing unless we have a legal obligation to process your personal information.
+- The right to erasure: you have the right to have your personal data erased and to prevent processing unless we have a legal obligation to process your personal information

-- The right to restrict processing.
-You have the right to suppress processing.
+- The right to restrict processing: you have the right to suppress processing.
 We can retain just enough information about you to ensure that the restriction is respected in future.

-- The right to data portability.
-We can provide you with your personal data in a structured, commonly used, machine readable form when asked.
+- The right to data portability: we can provide you with your personal data in a structured, commonly used, machine readable form when asked

-- The right to object.
-You can object to your personal data being used for profiling, direct marketing or research purposes.
+- The right to object: you can object to your personal data being used for profiling, direct marketing or research purposes

 - You have rights in relation to automated decision making and profiling, to reduce the risk that a potentially damaging decision is taken without human intervention.

-Access to the Council's decision-making process
+Access to our decision-making process

 Information on the constitution of the council can be found here: Decision Making Process

-Access to Council official Information
+Access to official Council information